Telecominfraproject/oopt-gnpy/README.rst

 script (via the SpectralInformation tuple) to accomodate any baud rate, spacing, power or channel count demand.

-The amplifier's gain is set to exactly compsenate for the loss in each network element.
+The amplifier's gain is set to exactly compensate for the loss in each network element.
 The amplifier is currently defined with gain range of 15 dB to 25 dB and 21 dBm max output power.
 Ripple and NF models are defined in `examples/edfa_config.json <examples/edfa_config.json>`_

 It is possible to use an excell file input. this will generate the json topology entry.
-How to prepare the Excel input file is explined `here <Escel_userguide.rst>`_.
+How to prepare the Excel input file is explained `here <Excel_userguide.rst>`_.

 Contributing
 ------------